kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+## Day 88: May 28, 2020

+**Today's Progress**: I worked on the Libsys project.
+I changed the data fields to expect an array of objects instead of an array of strings.
+In the generic form I need to make sure to have the type of the form field.
+I also created a service for city so I can have a select input on the user form.

+**Thoughts**: Creating generic component is becoming harder than I expected.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/old-projects/commit/0fbb8d80911ce7f44cc01554ea0b753bbd0e4779)

+---

 ## Day 87: May 27, 2020

 **Today's Progress**: I worked on the section about RxJS operators from my Angular course.
 I also worked on the libsys project, I implemented the adding data to the respective service.
 I haven't started adding the db yet.